null

 (209) 468.9200 • Staff Directory

 Whenever possible the goal is to help the student return to high school and receive a diploma.
 When that is not possible, students are referred to the GED program.
 Students needing more basic skills are referred to other available programs or English language classes.
-Three Youth advocates work with these young adults to place them in programs that will increase their education and the quality of their lives.
+One youth advocate works with these young adults to place them in programs that will increase their education and the quality of their lives.

-Additional services provided include emergency medical, dental and vision assistance, personal and academic counseling, vocational exploration, transportation assistance, job placement, resume preparation, and childcare.
+Additional services include emergency medical, dental and vision assistance; personal and academic counseling; and vocational exploration.